 - Lateral links.
 The smoothing is applied for the MIKE 11 and the MIKE 21 water levels separately. - Standard links.
 The smoothing is applied to the MIKE 21 water level transferred to MIKE 11.
 Thus a lag may be evident when comparing MIKE 11 water levels at links with the corresponding linked cells/elements in MIKE 21. - Implicit structure links.
-As above the smoothing is applied to the MIKE 21 water level and thus a deviation (time lag) may be present at the link points. - Urban link from MIKE 21 to an outlet in the sewer model.
-The smoothing is applied to the MIKE 21 water level transferred to MIKE URBAN. - Urban link from MIKE 21 to an inlet in the sewer model.
-In this case the smoothing is applied to the node water level and the MIKE 21 water level used for calculating the interacting discharge. - River urban link when either a sewer outlet is coupled to a MIKE 11 location or when a water level boundary in MIKE 11 is coupled to a node in MIKE URBAN(MOUSE).
-For a sewer outlet the smoothing is applied to the MIKE 11 water level while for a water level boundary in MIKE 11, the water level in the MIKE URBAN manhole is smoothed.
+As above the smoothing is applied to the MIKE 21 water level and thus a deviation (time lag) may be present at the link points.

-Side structure link.
+- Urban link from MIKE 21 to an inlet in the sewer model.
+In this case the smoothing is applied to the node water level and the MIKE 21 water level used for calculating the interacting discharge. - River urban link when either a sewer outlet is coupled to a MIKE 11 location or when a water level boundary in MIKE 11 is coupled to a node in MIKE+ (Urban).
+For a sewer outlet the smoothing is applied to the MIKE 11 water level while for a water level boundary in MIKE 11, the water level in the MIKE+ (Urban) manhole is smoothed. - Side structure link.
 Smoothing is applied as described for Standard links above.